danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/README.md

 cp global.properties.example global.properties
 cp aws-profile.profile.example aws-profile.profile

-# Edit global.properties with your values
 # Edit aws-profile.profile with your AWS profile
+# You will edit the values in global.properties as you work through the project

 ```

 #### Configuration Files Explained

+**`aws-profile.profile`**
+This file specifies which AWS profile to use for deployment.
+AWS profiles are locally stored configurations that contain credentials and settings for different AWS accounts or regions.

 **`global.properties`**
 This file contains all the configuration parameters needed for the system.
 The file is self-explanatory with clear parameter names and placeholder values.

-**`aws-profile.profile`**
-This file specifies which AWS profile to use for deployment.
-AWS profiles are locally stored configurations that contain credentials and settings for different AWS accounts or regions.

 **Understanding AWS Profiles:**
 - AWS profiles are stored in `~/.aws/credentials` and `~/.aws/config` files